Definition of water

 Melting:

-The melting point of water is the temperature level where it changes from strong ice to liquid water.
-Nevertheless, for useful purposes, the melting point of distilled water ice in a pressure 1 atmosphere of pressure is very nearly 0° C, which is 32 ° F or 273.15 K.
+The melting point of water is the temperature at which it changes from solid ice to liquid water.
+Nevertheless, for useful purposes, the melting point of distilled water ice in a pressure of 1 atmosphere is very nearly 0° C, which is 32 ° F or 273.15 K.

 Evaporation:

-Evaporation is the method by which water transforms from liquid to gas or vapor.
-Evaporation is the primary way that water returns from the liquid state to the water cycle as climate water vapor.
+Evaporation is the method by which water transforms from liquid to gas or vapour.
+Evaporation is the primary way that water returns from the liquid state to the water cycle as climate water vapour.

 Condensation: